 Greater Shepparton City Council is responsible for all other roads.

 Please ensure you can provide accurate directions to the location of the livestock.

-If you have trespassing livestock on your own property or are aware of livestock that are not adequately confined, please call a Council Community Ranger on (03) 5832 9700, authorised under the Impounding of Livestock Act 1994 for advice.
+If you have trespassing livestock on your own property or are aware of livestock that are not adequately confined, please call a Council Community Ranger on (03) 5832 9700, who are authorised under the Impounding of Livestock Act 1994, for advice.